jenkinsci/pull-request-monitoring-plugin/README.md

 The factory can also deliver several views of a class, but please careful with the unique id of each view.

-> **Unique View Id**:
+> **Unique View ID**:
-Usually the class name is used for the ID if only one view is delivered.
+> Usually the class name is used for the ID if only one view is delivered.
 If several views of the same class are created in the factory, it must be ensured that the ID is always unique!

 Here is an example of a factory that delivers two instances of a class: